 Tip #6: Show Your Spirit with a Tapestry or Flag

 If you love to show off your school spirit, or if you are just a hardcore sports fan, you can get a tapestry to show your love for your school or team.
-Tapestries are great because they take up a whole wall.
+Tapestries are great because they take up a whole wall and really express your dorm room style.
 In a shared space you only have around one wall of space to truly decorate and a tapestry creates a great moment without having to buy lots of separate pieces.
 Signing up for an email list can get you coupons for the tapestry, and your school bookstore often has pieces on sale that people overlook.